The Chronicles of Quelouva

 In the nine-part final chapter of the Human saga, we pick up unknown centuries or millennia after the collapse of human civilization, when the body of the lady protagonist of this saga, once known as Metis in another life, buried under the rubble of the ruined world, is uncovered due to natural erosion and awakens thanks to the immortality bestowed on her people by Keius Meij ages ago.
 She discovers what remains of humanity in this post-apocalyptic world as she gradually remembers who she is, becomes a pivotal figure in the new world's history over the millennia to come, and searches for her lost love, the former leader of the Foundation once known as Zeus, whom she is convinced is just as alive as she is; and when she discovers him, she also discovers what remains of Virtuality thanks to his efforts to preserve it, and inside it the remains of human civilization that once was.

-In the nine-part conclusion to the entire Chronicles, the Sphidi saga returns to its forgotten roots, as the few remaining people within it who have not succumbed to the Queen of Hell's chaotic rule gradually begin to discover what she already knows, that their entire world is virtual.
-Thanks to the efforts of the humans outside the simulation, the original memories of more and more of the people within Virtuality are restored, and they are eventually freed from the hellish dream world they're trapped in through connections to robotic bodies in the real world.
-Those robot bodies are eventually replaced with "holographic" bodies, made using the same technology as the Ehrban's "magic", which are consequently far more powerful than they at first appear.
+In the nine-part conclusion to the entire Chronicles, the Sphidi saga returns to its forgotten roots, as the people of Virtuality gradually begin to discover that their entire world is virtual and to recover their original memories thanks to the efforts of the humans outside the simulation.
+They are eventually freed from the hellish dream world they've been trapped in through connections to robotic bodies in the real world, which are eventually upgraded to "holographic" bodies using the same technology as the Ehrban's "magic", which are far more powerful than they at first appear.
 With this accomplished, the Queen of Hell then executes her plan, resumes the control she has all the while retained of the people in those powerful new "magic" bodies, and unleashes the real-world equivalent of her destructive chaotic "demons" on actual reality.
-These quickly overwhelm all the forces that exist in the real world, Human and Ehrban and other, running progressively more and more of the galaxy down to maximal entropy, except for the Queen's immortal physical counterpart, the lady protagonist of the Human saga formerly known as Metis.
+These quickly overwhelm all opposition, running progressively more of the galaxy down to maximal entropy, except for the Queen's immortal physical counterpart, the lady protagonist of the Human saga formerly known as Metis.
 She seeks out the Ehrban homeworld in desperate search of help, and there finds Keius Meij has since returned, travelling at subluminal speeds from Earth back home over tens of thousands of years.
-With his help in channelling the help of the extragalactic powers who invented the "magic" technology that Keius merely discovered, she is able to defeat her counterpart the Queen of Hell, but only by sacrificing her love formerly known as Zeus, on whom Virtuality and thus the Queen still depend; and not before essentially all other life in the galaxy has already been destroyed.
-But thanks to the grace of those extragalactic powers, an incomprehensibly knowledgable society of world-minds spanning many distant galaxies, her love is restored to her, and they are given the means by which to begin rebuilding the galaxy that once was, but better than it ever was before.
+With his help in channelling the aid of the extragalactic powers who invented the "magic" technology that Keius merely discovered — and learning in the process that their own real world is in some poorly-understood way "virtual" itself, and that the "magic technology" in in fact actual magic exploiting that virtuality, disguised as technology to hide that fact from unknown forces beyond reality who have previously rewritten history itself to eliminate magic — she is able to defeat her counterpart the Queen of Hell, but only by sacrificing her love formerly known as Zeus, on whom Virtuality and thus the Queen still depend; and not before essentially all other life in the galaxy has already been destroyed.
+That powerful act brings down a redaction of history that causes that galactic apocalypse to have never happened, but thanks to the grace of those extragalactic powers, an incomprehensibly knowledgable society of world-minds spanning many distant galaxies, her memory of it is preserved.
+In the redacted timeline, she is merged with her virtual counterpart, allowing her love to be awoken, and humanity to survive, and to more freely use the Ehrban magic to make their so-called real world as malleable as the virtual one.